Picnic tables and park shelters are available on a first come/first served basis. No reservations are needed or accepted.

 Please stop by the City office at 704 6th Street to initiate utility services.
 The City of St. Paul provides electric, water, sewer, and garbage service.
 These services will all be billed on a single statement.
 You can specify whether to have the statement mailed or emailed to you.
 In addition to mailing your payment to us or paying the bill in person, you have the option of paying your bill with an automatic withdrawal from your bank account, or you can pay the bill online.

 The utility bills are generally mailed on the 5th of each month.
 All utility bills are due by 5 p.m. on the 20th each month.
 If you do not receive your utility bill, contact the City office at 308-754-4483.
 Late fees will be assessed for all bills that are not paid by 5 p.m. on the 20th.
 Utility bills not paid by the 1st of the month are subject to having the utilities disconnected.

 The St. Paul Water Park generally opens the weekend of Memorial Day and closes in mid-August – depending on lifeguard availability.
 Hours are 1:00 pm to 7:00 pm, weather permitting.
 As a general rule, the outside forecasted temperature must be at least 71 degrees by 1:00 pm to open the pool each day.
 Visit the Pool page for more information.

 Yes.
 The City issues licenses for dogs and cats on a calendar year basis.
 If your pet is missing, having your pet licensed will make it easier to get it returned to you.

 Please contact your physician to complete and process the necessary paperwork.
 The City office is no longer involved in this process.

 The City has a list of people that have rental property.
 Please stop by the City office for a copy of the list, or call the city office at 308-754-4483 to have the list emailed to you.
-The list will contain rentals that the City is aware of.
-The list does not specify whether any of the listings are currently available for rent.
+The list contains rental property that the City is aware of.
+The list does not specify whether any of the rental property listings are currently available for rent.

 Contact the Police Department at 308-754-9112.